DAIS: Automatic Channel Pruning via Differentiable Annealing Indicator Search: Experiments

 \subsection{Ablation Study}

-\para{Comparison with other search methods.} To verify the effectiveness of the search procedure of DAIS, we compare the differentiable search with three other search methods. ``Slimming'' denotes the method~\cite{liu2017learning} in which the channel indicator is represented by the weights of BN layers, and the channels with small BN weights will be filtered out. ``Random'' and ``Constrained'' are the methods mentioned in Sec.~\ref{sec:method:sr}, where 50 model instances are randomly generated by each method and the instances with the best accuracy are collected in Table~\ref{tab:ab}.
-DAIS outperforms these three methods on both the accuracy and the pruning rate, verifying the effectiveness of the differentiable annealing indicator search.
+\para{Comparison with other search methods.} To verify the effectiveness of the search procedure of DAIS, we compared the differentiable search with three other search methods. ``Slimming'' denoted the method~\cite{liu2017learning} in which the channel indicator was represented by the weights of BN layers, and the channels with small BN weights would be filtered out. ``Random'' and ``Constrained'' are the methods mentioned in Sec.~\ref{sec:exp:sr}, where 50 model instances were randomly generated by each method and the instances with the best accuracy were collected in TABLE~\ref{tab:ab}.
+DAIS outperformed these three methods on both the accuracy and the pruning rate, verifying the effectiveness of the differentiable annealing indicator search.